purpleladydragons/purpleladydragons.github.io/_posts/2022-05-22-RSA-Cryptography.md

 So to encrypt our message m, we will exponentiate it to some power e, and then mod it by N: $$c \ \equiv \ m^e \pmod{N}$$.
-(TODO why do we use N as the modulus? because uhhh the decryption algorithm relates to the modulus and not to e)

 ### Choosing e